Las Vegas Dog Bite Attack Lawyers

 As anyone who has been bitten by a dog can tell you, the pain remains well after the initial attack.
 Outside of debilitating injuries, terrible physical scars, and potentially devastating financial ramifications, the emotional shock from a dog bite can establish a life-long fear of it happening again; which sadly is all too common.
-In 2013, victims of dog bites topped 4.5 million in the United States, with an estimated 2 million of them being children.
-According to the Las Vegas Sun, 13 letter carriers were assaulted by dogs within the year, which puts the city at 28th for most bites in the nation.
+Annually, 4.5 million people are victims of dog bites in the United States, with an estimated 2 million of them being children.
+According to the Las Vegas Sun, 13 letter carriers were assaulted by dogs within a recent one year period, which puts the city at 28th for most bites in the nation.

 The reasons for so many injuries vary from case-to-case, but more often than not, it is the result of careless or uneducated owners putting innocent bystanders, or worse, loved ones in harms-way.

-If you or someone you love has been harmed by a dog in Las Vegas, do not hesitate.
-Contact Las Vegas personal injury attorney Mark Breyer at the law offices Breyer Law Offices, P.C. immediately.
+If you or someone you love has been harmed by a dog, do not hesitate.
+Contact Las Vegas personal injury attorney Mark Breyer at The Husband & Wife Law Team, immediately.
 When it comes to holding the at-fault party responsible for your injuries, or the wounds of a loved one, Mark is there for you.
 Call (702) 380-8000 today and learn more about your options with a free consultation.

 Regardless of the dog's size, whether it is a Pit-bull or a Doberman, or any other breed, a severe bite from any dog can be devastating.
 This applies across the board – adults, elderly, and children alike can suffer savage wounds from a dog, no matter the animal's stature.
 These wounds can be both physical and emotional, with a steep cost for each.
-In 2013, the Insurance Information Institute (I.I.I.) reported that nearly a half billion dollars were awarded in claims connected to dog bites.
+In 2018, the Insurance Information Institute (I.I.I.) reported that over half a billion dollars were awarded in claims connected to dog bites.
 The injuries vary from victim to victim, but examples include: